vozhyk-/java-tanks/README.md

 Command does not take arguments or return anything unless specified otherwise.

 * `'N' NewGame`
-    Creates new game on the server.
+    Creates a new game on the server.
 * `'J' Join`
     Joins previously created game or randomly choosen by server.
-Returns `joinreply`.
+Returns `JoinReply`.
 * `'R'  Ready`
     Sets player state to ready.
 * `'c'  SetConfig`
-    Sets config to given value.
-Takes `config_item` as argument.
+    Sets a config option to a given value.
+Takes `ConfigOption` as argument.
 * `'a'  SetAbility`
-    Sets chosen ability.
+    Selects chosen ability.
 * `'M'  GetMap`
     Asks server to send a map.
-Returns `struct map_info`.
+Returns `GameMap`.
 * `'C'  GetChanges`
     Asks server to send updates.
-Returns `struct update`
+Returns `list(Update)`
 * `'F'  Shoot`
     Sends shot to be processed by server.
-Takes `struct shot`.
+Takes `Shot`.
 * `'A'  UseAbility`
     Sends ability event to be processed by server.
-Takes `struct shot`.
+Takes `Shot`.
 * `'m' SendChatMsg`
     Sends chat message to server.
-Takes string as argument.
+Takes `String` as argument.
 * `'i'  GetImpact`
     Asks server to return impact for given values.
 Used by C bot only.
-Takes `struct shot`.
-Returns time of imapct `impact_t`.
+Takes `Shot`.
+Returns time of impact `impactT`.

 ###Communication

-`->` means sending, `<-` denotes receiving
+`->` means sending a command, `<-` denotes receiving

 `New game` button:

-    -> 'N'
+    -> NewGame
-    -> 'J'
+    -> Join(nickname)
-    <- `joinreply`
+    <- `JoinReply`

 `Random Game` button:

-    -> 'J'
+    -> Join(nickname)
-    <- `joinreply`
+    <- `JoinReply`

 `Ready` button:

-    -> 'R'
+    -> Ready

 `Set` button or ComboBox event:

-    -> 'c'
-    -> `config_item`
+    -> SetConfig(ConfigOption)

 `send` button:

-    -> 'm'
-    -> string
+    -> SendChatMsg(message)

 `shoot` button:

-    -> 'F'
-    -> `struct shot`
+    -> Shoot(Shot)

 fetch map:

-    -> 'M'
+    -> GetMap
-    <- `struct map_info`
+    <- Map

 ####Fetch changes

-In java version separate thread is receiving and processing updates every second.
+In Java version a separate thread is receiving and processing updates every second.

-    -> 'C'
+    -> GetChanges
-    <- `struct update`
+    <- Update
-    <- `struct update`
+    <- Update
     …
-    <- `struct update` = `Empty`
+    <- Update (.type == Empty)

-where `struct update` is one of the types:
+where `Update` is one of the types:

 * `ConfigUpdate`
     Updates specified item in `Config`.
 Default values are preset for server and client.
 * `EmptyUpdate`
-    For compatibility with C client/server.
-It is the last update in queue.
+    For sending a list of updates.
+It is the last update in a queue.
 * `LogUpdate`
     Adds line to log/chat.
 * `MapUpdate`
-    Changes height in previously generated map.
+    Changes height at a point in previously generated map.
 * `PlayerUpdate`
-    Updates properties of a player.
+    Adds / removes a player or updates properties of one.
 * `ShotImpactUpdate`
-    Specifies `impact_t` of shot.
+    Specifies `impactT` (from which the impact position can be derived) of a shot.
 * `ShotUpdate`
-    Specifies `struct shot`.
-Thread rendering shot is started.
+    Specifies `Shot`.
+A shot rendering thread is started.

 ##Java structure